odgerey/odgerey/README.md

 I'm a trained full-stack developer and am in the process of learning data sciences.
 - Happy WikiEditor

-Have worked on a restaurant site created with a turbo 360 tutorial: https://resto-ugsdbb.turbo360-vertex.com/
 - 🔭 I'm interested in data for academic research.
 Currently working with Hydrator and Twarc.
 - 🌱 Sustainability junkie and history buff.
-- 👯 I’m looking to collaborate on hackathons.
+- 👯 I’m looking to collaborate on hackathons and other projects.
-- 🤔 I’m curious and am interested in learning everything and anything.
-Currently dabbling in Python and JupyterNotes.
+- 🤔 I’m curious and am interested in learning.
 - 💬 Ask me about my projects.
 I've navigated the template world, thus can code my way through Shopify and Wordpress.
 - 📫 How to reach me: @odgerey on every platform.
-- ⚡ Fun fact: I was a flight attendant.
+- ⚡ Fun fact: I was a flight attendant and am now an expert multi-tasker!

 - Comfort zone stacks: React, React Routing, Node.js, Express.js, HTML, CSS, Bootstrap, SQL, PHP, Heroku, Firebase, Storybook